Ninyo97/missing-semester-ml-dev/readme.md

 - We will simply store the model weights and the configurations.
 These weights can be used in future to load the model and use for deployment or finetune.

+### Step 11: Early Stopping

+- The last model, i.e. the model obtained after the final epoch, is often not the best model.
+- It can be overfit, and may have a worse performance on the test set even though it has lower training error.
+- To implement early stopping, we must have a validation set that we can test the model performance against.
+- Moreover, the training might converge well before the `max_epochs` value.
+We can implement early stopping in this case.